UMAprotocol/UMIPs/UMIPs/umip-157.md

 For each SpokePool on `chainId`, there will be an ordered series of Bridging Events (sorted in [ascending](#comparing-events-chronologically) chronological order).
 To compute the incentive fee for any event `e` within `E` (the ordered series of Bridging Events), we need to determine the "Running Balance" and the "Incentive Pool" at the time that `e` was emitted.
 We also will need to select which Incentive Curve to use to find the Incentive fee given the running balance and available incentive pool.

+In the following sections we'll use "Deposit" interchangeably with "Inflow", to represent running balance added to the SpokePool.
+We'll also use "Outflow" interchangeably with "Fills" and "Refunds",which represent balance subtracted from the SpokePool.

 ### Computing Incentive Fee using incentive pool size, running balance, and incentive curve for e

 First we'll compute the "uncapped" incentive fee amount.
 This is equal to the inverse of the integral of the incentive curve between [`runningBalance`, `runningBalance + e.amount`] where `e.amount > 0` for deposits and `e.amount < 0` for refunds and fills.